Terracotta or Concrete Tiles? A question decades in the making!

 Concrete Roof Tiles – The Highlights and Lowlights

 Concrete roof tiles are made from a cellulose base material, which is placed into a mould that’s injected with concrete.
-The tile then hardens, and is removed.
+The tile thens sets and hardens, and is removed.
 Concrete roof tiles are dense, consistent in size and shape, and available in a wide range of colours.

 - Affordable – Concrete roof tiles usually cost less than Terracotta tiles, making them an affordable roofing material compared to terracotta.

-- Available in any colour – Concrete tiles can be made in any colour, painted and finished to fit any style of home or building.
+- Available in any colour – Concrete tiles are produced in a variety of colours., painted and finished to fit any style of home or building.
 Although colour can fade, which will need to be repainted.
-Depending on your envioroment (most Australian environments would be classed as harsh) this could also be considered a major lowlight, as you will need to budget for more regular maintenance.
+Depending on your environment this could also be considered a major lowlight.
+This is because you will need to budget for more regular maintenance.
+This is a common consideration in Australia, as most of Australia is classified as “harsh”.

 - Weather-resistant – Due to their dense, strong structure tiles can resist high winds, and are completely fireproof.
 However, terracotta tiles also share these same benefits.